Electron-Minecraft-Launcher/EML-Lib/README.md

 - Node.js 20 or higher: see [Node.js](https://nodejs.org/);
 - Electron 23 or higher: please install it with `npm i electron` _if you use Microsoft Authentication_.

-To get all the capacities of this Node.js library, you must set up your [EML AdminTool](https://github.com/Electron-Minecraft-Launcher/EML-AdminTool) website!
-Without it, you can only use Minecraft Vanilla, and many features will be disabled (such as News, Bootstrap, etc.).
+To get all the capacities of this Node.js library, you should set up your [EML AdminTool](https://github.com/Electron-Minecraft-Launcher/EML-AdminTool) website!
+Without it, some features will be unavailable (such as News, Bootstrap, etc.).

-If you don't want to use EML AdminTool, you should rather use the [Minecraft Launcher Core](https://npmjs.com/package/minecraft-launcher-core) library.

 ### EML Lib installation